2013 America's Cup: Day 15: September 25

 The final day of the 34th America's Cup brought only the third winner-takes-all match in Cup history (previous such matches had occurred in 1920 and 1983).
 Barker and Spithill had also both moved into the top 5 all time America's Cup skippers during this regatta.

 Team New Zealand had port entry advantage, and were able to convert this into the leeward position at the start line and a lead around the reach mark.
 Oracle had a moment where both bows dipped into the water, slowing them to open some separation between the two boats.
 The first downwind leg saw both boats foiling at around 40 knots, at times well within 100 m of each other.
 Team New Zealand took the lead into the upwind third leg, but were unable to hold it.

-Oracle once again showed their upwind foiling ability and were able to pass with ease.
+Oracle once again showed their upwind foiling ability and were able to pass.
 Team New Zealand and Barker refused to give up, but in the absence of any mistakes from Oracle, they confirmed their victory 9–8 by 44 seconds on the line to the cheers of the crowd.

 At the press conference following the race, Barker said his team was "[feeling] pretty smashed, they are feeling it pretty bad", whilst Spithill said Team New Zealand were a "tough team".

 Safety issues concerning the AC72

-The power and speed of the catamarans used in the America's Cup has attracted criticism since the AC72 rule was announced.
+Following the announcement of AC72-class boats being used for the 2013 America's Cup, their power and speed attracted criticism as a potential safety risk.
 Oracle's first AC72 pitch-poled in October 2012 after only eight days of sailing.
 Though there were no injuries to the crew, the yacht was heavily damaged as the tide pulled it outside the bay into the Pacific Ocean.
 On May 9, 2013, Swedish team Artemis' first AC72 yacht flipped, resulting in the death of Olympic gold medalist Andrew James Simpson.
 Stephen Barclay, CEO of the America's Cup Event Authority, promised a full inquiry into the events leading to Simpson's death and appointed a review committee to investigate both the Oracle and Artemis accidents, and to make recommendations for increasing the safety of the sailors.